strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .6.1 =
+* BUG FIX: Levels select in block not returning any results.
+* BUG FIX: Custom fields from Register Helper not working when multiple fields are set in the shortcode method.
+* BUG FIX: Remove "Levels" attribute from profile block method as profile shortcode does not support this attribute.
+Set the 'Require Membership' meta box to restrict access to profile pages.

 = .6 =
 * BUG FIX: Show default "Hide From Directory" if no directory page is set.
 * BUG FIX: Strip trailing semi-colon from "fields" attribute.